 For a LIMS implementation to be most effective, it is critical for quality leaders to define the business benefits and achieve visibility, input and buy-in with the business stakeholders early in the process.
 This will have significant consequences in the priorities, scope and execution of the project and result in a greater business impact.
 A LIMS can impact not only the lab performance but more significantly the quality objectives of the entire enterprise.
 The following categories should be reviewed broadly to surface these issues.
 The benefits in any one category will vary substantially among laboratories as driven by many factors.
-For example, in some manufacturing QC laboratories, the indirect tangible benefit of catching process drift sooner will dwarf all other benefits.
+For example, in some manufacturing QC laboratories, the indirect tangible benefit of earlier detection and corrections of process drift will dwarf other benefits.

 Direct Tangible Benefits

-- Throughput – A LIMS improves throughput.
+- Increased throughput – A LIMS improves throughput.
 For labs that are capacity bound or anticipating increased demand, BlazeLIMS compares favorably with adding costly personnel, equipment or lab space.
 Throughput gains of 10-20% are not unusual but can vary widely depending upon a particular lab environment.